Relativity and decoherence of spacetime superpositions: Relativity of Spacetime Superpositions

+We have argued in the preceding section that the presence of matter that can encode information about the black hole is crucial to consider even if the DoFs of the radiation from the black hole are included in the analysis.
+We now apply our framework to analyze quantitatively how much spacetime superpositions decohere due to the presence of such matter DoFs.

+Let us consider for concreteness the case where a probe particle resides outside a black hole in a superposition of relative distances from the horizon.
+For simplicity we model the particle as a qubit with scalar-valued internal states $| \phi_\mrm{I}\rangle \equiv | \phi_\mrm{I}(\MB{z}) \rangle \in \{| 0\rangle, |1 \rangle \}$ (where $\mathbf{z}$ is the 3-position of the probe), whose evolution depends on the metric and the probe's position through interaction with a quantum field $\hat{\phi}$, whose initial state is denoted by $| \phi_\mrm{F} \rangle$.
+To summarise, the initial state of the black hole, probe internal DoF, and quantum field is given by

+where in keeping with the nomenclature of Sec.\ \ref{sec:apparent}, $\MB{x},\MB{y}$ denote the spatial 3-vector of the black hole (though we could equally replace these with generic coordinate systems following the notation of Sec.\ \ref{sec2b}; see also Appendix \ref{appc}).
+Like Eq.\ (\ref{eq29_main}), the position of the probe particle is uncorrelated with the black hole's position.
+The evolution takes the form

+Note in addition to the uncorrelated probe state, we assumed that the field $|\phi_\mrm{F}\rangle$ factorizes from the black-hole position.
+This is a particular choice inspired by a recent investigation of the (2+1)-dimensional Banados-Zanelli-Teitelboim black hole, where the ground state of the field was taken to be the anti-de Sitter vacuum state satisfying this assumption~\cite{fooPhysRevLett.129.181301}.
+However the method employed here is not constrained by this choice; i.e.~one could as well assume the field state to be correlated with the black hole.

-To compute the decoherence of the black hole, we can consider an interferometric setup in which the black hole (or the control system correlated with the black hole) undergoes a Mach-Zehnder-type trajectory with a controllable phase $\varphi$ on one of the arms \cite{zych2019bell}.
-Measuring the control in the superposition basis $ | \eta \rangle = ( | g_1 \rangle + | g_2\rangle ) /\sqrt{2}$ and tracing out the field and matter DoFs leaves,
+To compute the decoherence of the black hole, we can consider an interferometric summarisetup in which the black hole (or the control system correlated with the black hole) undergoes a Mach-Zehnder-type trajectory with a controllable phase $\varphi$ on one of the arms \cite{zych2019bell} and is then measured in a superposition basis (in line with the description provided in Sec.\ \ref{sec:IIIB}); for clarity we compute probability amplitudes for the following final superposition state $| \Omega_\mrm{G} \rangle = ( | g(\MB{x}) \rangle + e^{-i\varphi} | g(\MB{y}) \rangle ) /\sqrt{2}$, giving the following conditional state of the internal and field DoFs,